emqx/neuron-docs/en_US/configuration/south-devices/south-devices.md

 Click the **Application Configuration** button on the device card to configure.
 For configuration items of the Modbus TCP driver, see [Southbound Drivers - Modbus TCP](../south-devices/modbus-tcp/modbus-tcp.md).

-After clicking **Submit**, the configuration of the northbound application is completed, and the application card automatically enters the **Running** state.
+After clicking **Submit**, the configuration of the southbound device is completed, and the application card automatically enters the **Running** state.

-After the southbound device is successfully created, a newly created card will appear in the southbound/northbound management interface, as shown in the following figure.
+After the southbound device is successfully created, a newly created card will appear in the southbound management interface, as shown in the following figure.

 ![south-devices](./assets/south-devices.png)